git-himanshu/JetComposeWithCleanArchitecture/README.md

-A Sample app with implementation of Clean Architecutre, MVVM, MVI, Jetpack Compose, Hilt, Retrofit, Repository pattern and best practices for the Android app.
+A Sample app with implementation of Clean Architecture, MVVM, MVI, Jetpack Compose, Hilt, Retrofit, Repository pattern and best practices for the Android app.